A lot of the hang-ups you’re probably struggling with look like one thing on the surface, but they’re really something else at their roots.

 Using bigger screens, and multiple screens, made the biggest difference across the board as far as creating the environment most conducive to productivity.
 That’s it.

-It saves you from having to click over and over again, maximizing and minimizing tabs, and running the risk of some shiny icon on your desktop catching your eye and luring you in like an anglerfish ready for brunch.
-(I assume they’re not a breakfast fish.)
+It saves you from having to click over and over again, maximizing and minimizing tabs, and running the risk of some shiny icon on your desktop catching your eye and luring you in.

 You already know from our other articles that keeping each project in its own tab helps eliminate distractions on the sidelines.
 The same logic applies to giving each piece of the puzzle you’re working on its own screen.